A free Florida probation search can help uncover details about an individual under supervision in the Sunshine State.

 Parole is still available for offenders who committed crimes before this time and in certain other conditions.
 However, there are still numerous offenders on parole and they are supervised by the various probation departments in Florida.

-Perhaps the fastest way to perform a Florida supervision search is to use the Inmate Offender Search through the Correction Offender Network web application maintained by the FDOC (Florida Department of Corrections).
+Perhaps the fastest way to perform a Florida parole search is to use the Inmate Offender Lookup Tool through the Correction Offender Network web application maintained by the FDOC (Florida Department of Corrections).

 This tool lets users view information on inmates who are scheduled to be released from custody or have been released already, including photos and information on supervised release.
 The information on parolees/probationers in Florida’s correctional facilities is updated nightly.